-Her newest work is MONSTRESS, an original, creator-owned comic book series with Japanese artist (and X-23 collaborator) Sana Takeda.
-Published by Image in Fall 2015, MONSTRESS is set in an alternate, matriarchal 1920’s Asia and follows a girl’s struggle to survive the trauma of war.
-With a cast of girls and monsters and set against a richly imagined aesthetic of art deco-inflected steam punk, MONSTRESS #1 debuted to critical praise.
+Her latest work is Monstress, an original, creator-owned comic book series with Japanese artist (and X-23 collaborator) Sana Takeda.
+Published by Image in Fall 2015, MONSTRESS is set in an alternate, matriarchal Asia and follows a girl’s struggle to survive the trauma of war.
+With a cast of girls and monsters and set against a richly imagined aesthetic of art deco-inflected steam punk, Monstress #1 debuted to critical praise.
 The Hollywood Reporter remarked that the longer than typical first issue was “world-building on a scale rare in mainstream comics.”

 Ms. Liu is also the author of more than 19 novels, most notably the urban fantasy series, Hunter Kiss, and the paranormal romance series, Dirk & Steele.
-Her novels have also been bestsellers on USA Today, which described Liu “as imaginative as she is prolific.”
-Her critically praised fiction has twice received the Romantic Times Reviewers’ Choice Award, for THE MORTAL BONE (Hunter Kiss #6), and TIGER EYE (Dirk & Steele #1).
-TIGER EYE was the basis for a bestselling paranormal romance video game called Tiger Eye: Curse of the Riddle Box.
+Her novels have been bestsellers on USA Today, which described Liu “as imaginative as she is prolific.”
+Her critically praised fiction has twice received the Romantic Times Reviewers’ Choice Award for The Mortal Bone (Hunter Kiss #6), and Tiger Eye (Dirk & Steele #1).
+Tiger Eye was the basis for a bestselling paranormal romance video game called Tiger Eye: Curse of the Riddle Box.

-Liu has appeared on MSNBC, CNN, MTV, and been profiled in the Wall Street Journal.com, Hollywood Reporter, and USA Today.
+Ms. Liu was a featured speaker alongside Rachel Maddow, Ta’nahesi Coats, and Malcom Gladwell at BookExpo, and has appeared on MSNBC (see clip), CNN (see clip), MTV, and been profiled in the Wall Street Journal.com, Hollywood Reporter, The Atlantic, the LA Review of Books, Guernica, and USA Today.
 She is a frequent lecturer and guest speaker, appearing on panels at San Diego Comic Con, the Tokyo Literary Festival, the New York Times Public Lecture series, Geeks Out; and the Asian American Writers Workshop.
-Her work has been published internationally, including Germany, France, Japan, Poland, and the United Kingdom.
+Her work has been published internationally in almost every market, from Turkey to Brazil to China.

-Ms. Liu was born in Philadelphia, and has lived in numerous cities in the Midwest and Beijing.
+Ms. Liu was born in Philadelphia, grew up in Seattle, and has lived in numerous cities in the Midwest, as well as Beijing, Shanghai, and Tokyo.
 Prior to writing full-time, she was a lawyer.
-She currently resides in Boston.

 Contact & Media Information

-Ms. Liu’s agent is Duvall Osteen of Aragi, Inc. Please contact her for any business-related inquiries, including publicity requests, and speaking engagements: firstname.lastname@example.org
+Ms. Liu’s agent is Duvall Osteen of Aragi, Inc. Please contact her for any business-related inquiries, including publicity and blurb requests, and speaking engagements: firstname.lastname@example.org

 2013 Nominee for GLAAD Media Award for Outstanding Comic Book (Astonishing X-Men) for outstanding media images of the lesbian, gay, bisexual and transgender community that inspire change